matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 Like the original EIP4337, our account abstraction protocol supports paymasters: accounts that can compensate for other accounts' execution.
 You can read more about them [here](#paymasters).

-Each paymaster is recommended to implement the following interface [IPaymaster](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IPaymaster.sol).
+Each paymaster should implement the [IPaymaster](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IPaymaster.sol) interface.
 It contains the following two methods:

 - `validateAndPayForPaymasterTransaction` is mandatory and will be used by the system to determine if the paymaster approves paying for this transaction.
 If the paymaster is willing to pay for the transaction, this method must send at least `tx.gasprice * tx.ergsLimit` to the operator.
 It should return the `context` that will be one of the call parameters to the `postOp` method.
 - `postOp` is optional and will be called after the transaction has been executed.
 Note, that unlike the original EIP4337, there *is no guarantee that this method will be called*.
 In particular, this method won't be called if the transaction has failed with out of gas error.
+It takes four parameters: the context returned by the `validateAndPayForPaymasterTransaction` method, the transaction itself, whether the execution of the transaction succeeded, and also the maximum amount of ergs the paymaster might be refunded with.
+More documentation on refunds will be available once their support is added to zkSync.

 ### Reserved fields of the `Transaction` struct with special meaning